Freddis/snap-on-openapi/README.md

 > [!NOTE]
 > Every error that can be thrown corresponds to one or multiple error responses.
 Whatever happens during API call processing, the consumer will
 > always receive a response.
-That's why Strap-On OpenAPI requires at least one error response to be defined: it has to have the default error.
+That's why Snap-On OpenAPI requires at least one error response to be defined: it has to have the default error.

 The `customizeErrors()` call will set you on the path of configuring errors.
 Similar to `customizeRoutes()`, you won't be able to call `create()` until you have provided everything required for the API to function properly.